Arshadul3334/calculator-project/README.md

 Simple Calculator

-Made using kivy , Includes support for light/dark themes and basic arithmetic functions.
+My first app Made using kivy , Includes support for light/dark themes and basic arithmetic functions.

 To run :